-Panel positions are limited to 15 panel members.
+Panel positions are limited to 16 panel members.
 Tenure is for a period of two years.
 The City of Melbourne is not obliged to make any minimum payment to any panel member during that period of time.
 At the end of the tenure period, MDRP members may be invited to accept reappointment following review of performance and skills

-Two positions on the panel are reserved for invited specialist design experts.
-These positions are for award winning practicing designers who have specific experience relevant to a project, but who cannot commit to an ongoing panel position.
+There is one position on the panel reserved for invited specialist design experts.
+This position is for award winning practicing designers who have specific experience relevant to a project, but who cannot commit to an ongoing panel position.
 Invited specialist designers will be included in the panel at the discretion of the Chair.